 Her 2010 Grammy performance of “Glitter In The Air” showcased the unlimited range of her talents.
 While defying gravity, Pink effortlessly kept her vocals on pitch.
 You can contort her body in any direction at any speed and I guarantee Pink’s live performing abilities will remain flawless.

 Yes, this tiff technically occurred before The Grammy Awards, but it is too notorious to not constantly associate with the award show night.
 Due to the incident, the duo didn’t even attend the 2009 Grammys, but still make this list mostly due to the relevance of this 4 year-old violent dispute.
 The question remains, will Rihanna and Brown make it together to the 2013 award show?
+Have you heard that Rihanna will be going in concert this year?
+Be sure to buy your Rihanna Concert Tickets from Bigticketshop.

 The late Whitney Houston opened up the 1989 Grammys with “One Moment In Time”.
 After a year since her passing, I still can’t bear to throw away the New York Post’s February 13th, 2012 issue that announced her death.